BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Experiments

 To analyze the important brain regions that contribute most to MCI, we ignore the sign of each altered connection and sum the altered connection strength for each brain region.
-After sorting the summed ROI strength in descending order, the top five ROIs are the potential biomarkers in the MCI pregression.
-Fig.~\ref{fig11} shows the top brain region and its related effective connections during three scenarios.
+After sorting the summed connection strength in descending order, the top five ROIs are the potential biomarkers in the MCI progression.
+Fig.~\ref{fig11} shows the top brain region and its related altered connections in three scenarios.
 The top five ROIs for NC vs. SMC are PoCG.R, AMYG.L, ROL.R, LING.R and FFG.L.
 From SMC to EMCI, the five important ROIs are ORBmid.R, SMG.R, IFGoperc.L, SOG.R and ORBsup.R.
-The five important ROIs between EMCI and LMCI groups are PHG.L, SFGdor.L, SMG.L, SOG.L and IFGtriang.L.
+The five important ROIs between the EMCI and LMCI groups are PHG.L, SFGdor.L, SMG.L, SOG.L and IFGtriang.L.
 These identified ROIs are partly consistent with previous studies \cite{lei2020self, song2021graph}.
 Furthermore, we analyze the bidirectionally altered connections among different groups.
-For each pair of ROIs, we sum their absolute values and sort these values for all pairs.
+For each bidirectionally altered connection, we ignore the sign and sum the values of each bidirectionally altered connection's strength.
+The subsequent summed values are sorted in descending order.
 The calculated top five bidirectional altered connections are shown in Tab.~\ref{table1}.
-To compare these connection characteristics at different stages, we select two pairs of bidirectional altered connections for each scenario and present them in Fig.~\ref{fig12}.
-The values below 0.1 are not displayed.
-The number of enhanced effective connections (green color) tends to increase compared with that of the diminished connections (magenta color) as the disease progresses.
-This characteristic can be explained by the compensatory mechnism at MCI stage \cite{qi2010impairment}.
-We select one pair of altered connections for each scenario and obtain six brain regions.
-Fig.~\ref{fig13} shows the effective connection characteristics changing among six brain regions during the disease progression.
+To compare these connection characteristics at different stages, we select 4 ROIs that are in the top two bidirectional altered connections for each scenario and present all these ROIs in Fig.~\ref{fig12}.
+The connection strength among these 11 ROIs is normalized into the range $-1 \sim 1$ for comparative analysis.
+The absolute values below 0.1 are not displayed.
+The number of enhanced connections (green color) tends to increase compared with that of the diminished connections (magenta color) as the disease progresses.
+This characteristic can be explained by the compensatory mechanism at the MCI stage \cite{qi2010impairment}.
+In addition, we select the top bidirectional altered connection for each scenario and obtain six brain regions for three scenarios.
+Fig.~\ref{fig13} shows the effective connectivity characteristic changing among six brain regions during the disease progression.
 For visualization convenience, all brain regions are projected onto the sagittal plane.
 Compared with NC, more enhanced connections are founded at MCI-related stages than at SMC.
+The data of the experimental results is available on the website (https://github.com/zookhbue/BDHT).